-TRUSTEE'S REPORT TO THE UNITHOLDERS OF AFFIN HWANG WORLD SERIES - GLOBAL SUSTAINABILITY FUND
+TRUSTEE'S REPORT TO THE UNITHOLDERS OF AFFIN HWANG WORLD SERIES - GLOBAL CLIMATE CHANGE FUND

-We have acted as Trustee of Affin Hwang World Series - Global Sustainability Fund ("the Fund") for the financial period from 14 September 2020 (date of launch) to 30 June 2021.
-To the best of our knowledge, Affin Hwang Asset Management Berhad, the Manager, has operated and managed the Fund in accordance with the following:-
+We have acted as Trustee for Affin Hwang World Series - Global Climate Change Fund ("the Fund") for the financial period ended from 25 March 2021 (Date of Launch) to 31 August 2021.
+To the best of our knowledge, for the financial year under review, Affin Hwang Asset Management Berhad ("the Manager"), has operated and managed the Fund in accordance with the following:

-- (a) limitations imposed on the investment powers of the Management Company and the Trustee under the Deeds, other provisions of the Deeds, the Capital Markets and Services Act 2007, the Securities Commission's Guidelines on Unlisted Capital Market Product under the Lodge and Launch Framework and other applicable laws; - (b) valuation/pricing is carried out in accordance with the Deeds and any regulatory requirements; and - (c) creation and cancellation of units have been carried out in accordance with the Deeds and relevant regulatory requirements.
+- (a) limitations imposed on the investment powers of the Manager and the Trustee under the Deed(s), the Securities Commission's Guidelines on Unlisted Capital Market Products under The Lodge and Launch Framework, the Capital Markets and Services Act 2007 and other applicable laws; - (b) valuation and pricing for the Fund is carried out in accordance with the Deed(s) of the Fund and applicable regulatory requirements; and - (c) creation and cancellation of units for the Fund are carried out in accordance with the Deed(s) of the Fund and applicable regulatory requirements.